vfelix-00/ee157_lab6/README.md

 6. Now reduce the proportional gain even further (to about 1/4 of the previous value).
 Show a scope capture of the step response and compare the results.

 <img width="977" alt="lab6_q6" src="https://user-images.githubusercontent.com/71578472/172557531-65f4e378-68ee-415f-9f2b-907564279176.png">

+## Conclusion

+In conclusion, we got our servo motor working and could adjust the parameters.